saylerb/mac-playbook/README.md

 # mac-playbook

-This is a repo for bootstrapping my mac!
+This is Ansible playbook for bootstrapping my mac!

+There are many tools out there for provisioning machines and scripting a mac setup.
+I wanted to learn how to use Ansible playbooks, and wanted something that was idempotent for running my mac setup.
+My goal here is to do both: to learn the different modules available while creating something useful to me.

 Run the commands below to execute: